 What you’ll learn:

-• Pros and cons of various types of sound systems
+• Pros and cons of various types of tour systems

-• Which sound system is your best option
+• Which tour system is your best option

-• Which sound system best fits your budget
+• Which tour system best fits your budget

 A tour guide system is a portable wireless system that sends an audio message to an audience of listeners in situations that either don’t allow or make difficult a normal conversation between a presenter and an audience.